srnas/dftb-pucker-corrections/README.md

 External potentials in a format that can be read by [PLUMED](http://www.plumed.org) are provided.

 A sample input file for PLUMED is also provided.

+Implementation have been made by Alejandro Gil-Ley and Vojtech Mlynsky.

+USE AT YOUR OWN RISK!